sophietenhoor/book/book/lecture1/single_element.md

 In the previous [chapter](./displacement.md) you've seen how you can solve structure using nodal displacements.
 However, the approach was still very problem-dependent.
 As proposed, the matrix method solves this by defining a default element which can be solved for a priori.

-Let's define the force-displacement relations for a single element loading in extension.
+> Let's define the force-displacement relations for a single element loading in extension in terms of nodal displacements.

 We'll do that using differential equations.
 Later you'll see how to get the same result using shape functions.

+Let's consider the most simple extension element:

 ```{figure} extensionelement.svg
 :name: extensionelement